Phan Thiết

-Phan Thiết ([fan.tʰíət]) is the capital of Bình Thuận Province on the southeast coast in Vietnam.
-While most of the inhabitants live in the city center, others reside in the four urban coastal wards, extending from Suối Nước beach in the northeast towards cape Kê Gà in the southwest.
+Phan Thiết ([fan.tʰíət]) is a ward of Lâm Đồng province on the southeast coast in Vietnam.
+While most of the inhabitants live in the centre of Phan Thiết, others reside in the four urban coastal wards, extending from Suối Nước beach in the northeast towards cape Kê Gà in the southwest.

 Traditionally, fishing and the manufacturing of fish sauce served as the main source of Phan Thiết's local economy.
 The rise of tourism as the region's primary employer can be attributed to its beaches, and thus its growth is rapidly overshadowing its prevalent fishing industry.

+Prior to Vietnam's 2025 administrative reforms, Phan Thiết was the capital city of the former Bình Thuận Province, which was merged into the Lâm Đồng province, a direct-controlled municipality of Vietnam.

 Name

 There are several theories relating to the origin of the name Phan Thiết, most of which argue is not an authentic Vietnamese name: